There are a number of changes for social workers and the way they work after amendments to the Social Workers Registration Act, in early 2019.

 - There is no longer any need to do a competence re-certification every five years.

-- All social workers will need to keep their logs up to date in case they are selected to be audited.
+- All social workers will need to keep their logs up to date and ready to be audited each year.

 Non-registered social workers

 You will need to register if you want to keep practising as a social worker, if you call yourself a social worker, or if you are known as a social worker.

 - You must be registered by 28 February 2021 – APPLY TO REGISTER